-Slovenia lies at the northern end of the Adriatic, situated in the Julian Alps.
 Its landscape is host to magnificent alpine peaks, limestone plateaus and vast valleys teeming with hidden waterfalls, sprawling lakes and lush meadows.
 Baroque, Roman and Renaissance architecture sweep the town squares in the form of medieval castles, grand libraries and old cathedrals.
 The country itself is made up of four physiographic regions - the Mediterranean, the Pannonian plain, the Julian Alps and the Dinaric.
-Because of this diverse geographic location, Slovenia is also home to some very unique and fascinating wildlife, including the Alpine Ibex, brown bear, chamois, Eurasian lynx and the proteus (the human fish).
+Because of this diverse geographic location, Slovenia is also home to some very unique and fascinating wildlife, including the Alpine Ibex, brown bear, chamois, Eurasian lynx and the proteus (the human fish).Read More...

 This medieval castle is perched high on the cliffs in the city of Bled, treating travellers to stunning panoramic views of the lake and the surrounding mountains in the Julian Alps.
-Dating back to the 11th century, It contains a chapel painted with frescoes, blacksmiths forge, drawbridge, moat and two courtyards.
+Dating back to the 11th century, it contains a chapel painted with frescoes, blacksmith’s forge, drawbridge, moat and two courtyards.
 The Romanesque tower is its oldest work of architecture, with Renaissance additions being built in subsequent years.
 The castle also has a museum and restaurant on site for tourists.

-Soca Valley is a lush paradise situated in the Julian Alps.
+A lush paradise situated in the Julian Alps.
 Its mesmerizing emerald river flows through the Triglav National Park, crossing over waterfalls and stunning wild gorges that form pools of glistening green water.
 Here, travellers can embark on various river activities, including kayaking, rafting, fishing and paddle boarding.
 The mountains that form part of the valley also offer hiking, cycling trails and, for the more adventurous, the largest zip line park in Europe.

-The Postojna caves
+The Postojna Caves

-Located in southwestern Slovenia, this breathtaking site stretches over 24 kilometres underground and is home to Slovenia’s very own “dragons”, the proteus.
+Located in southwestern Slovenia, this breathtaking site stretches over 24km underground and is home to Slovenia’s very own “dragons”, the proteus.
 The diverse system of caves is an incredible underworld sprawling with natural wonders that took millions of years to create.
 Predjama Castle, a monument of Renaissance architecture, sits on the cliff face a mere 9km away.
 At the end of winter, when the bats emerge from hibernation, travellers are able to explore the cave underneath the building.